What you can do with Charge Atlas

 • Filter by network by passing the network slug (e.g. Tesla, ChargePoint, EVgo, Electrify America, IONITY).
 Use the network listing capability to discover valid slugs for a country.

 • Free-text location search is global.
 Place names, neighborhoods, addresses, and postcodes are geocoded automatically.
-For best results pass a fully qualified place ("King's Cross, London, UK", "Madrid, Spain") rather than a bare postal code.
+Pass city + country on the first query ("central London, UK", "Madrid, Spain") rather than retrying with rephrased spelling.
+When the host supplies a country hint, pass it as country_bias.

 • Station IDs are opaque tokens returned on every search row's id field.
 Pass them straight back into the detail capability — they round-trip unchanged.
 Detail responses for community-coverage stations also include up to five recent user reviews and check-in reports when available.